CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

 + Used a different voice
 + Used Speech Synthesis Markup Language

-## You have successfully completed this exercise.
+## You have successfully completed this exercise, click on Next >> proceed with the next exercises.